 We have a history of net losses.
-We incurred net losses of RMB120.2 million, RMB107.2 million, RMB101.6 million and RMB221.6 million (US\$34.4 million) in 2019, 2020 and the nine months ended September 30, 2020 and 2021, respectively.
+We incurred net losses of RMB120.2 million and RMB107.2 million (US\$16.4 million) in 2019 and 2020, respectively.
 We may continue to incur operating and net losses in the foreseeable future.
 Our potential profitability is dependent upon continued increase in customer needs for our LiDAR products and our success in competing against other participants in the markets in which we operate, which may not occur.